Aspectize/FaceBookConnect/README.md

 b/ Add a new Configured service.
 In your Visual Studio Project, find the file Service.js in the Configuration/Services folder.
 Add a new service definition,  filed with your own API Key and Secret provided by your FB App.
 DataService is any DataBaseService used by the extention to store data.
+AutoLogin is a bool parameter, indicating if user should be automatically authenticated in your App, if the user has a valid account and is authenticated in FaceBook.

 ```javascript
 var fbConnectService = Aspectize.ConfigureNewService('MyFBConnectService', aas.ConfigurableServices.FacebookConnect);